sqlmapproject/sqlmap/Usage.md

 ### HTTP protocol certificate authentication

-Option: `--auth-cert`
+Option: `--auth-private`

-This option should be used in cases when the web server requires proper client-side certificate for authentication.
-Supplied values should be in the form: `key_file,cert_file`, where `key_file` should be the name of a PEM formatted file that contains your private key, while `cert_file` should be the name for a PEM formatted certificate chain file.
+This option should be used in cases when the web server requires proper client-side private key for authentication.
+Supplied value should be a PEM formatted `key_file` that contains your private key.

 ### HTTP(S) proxy